BenoitHiller/shellby/README.md

 # Usage

-Edit `config` file with appropriate values then run `bin/shellby`.
+Configure `~/.shellby/etc/config` with appropriate values then run `bin/shellby`.

-If you register the account for the bot you can add a `etc/password` file containing just the nickserv password and it will auth itself on join.
+If you register the account for the bot you can add a `~/.shellby/etc/password` file containing just the nickserv password and it will auth itself on join.

 ## Dependencies